xietanu/pico8-pinball/README.md

 - FIX: Fixed an issue where the launcher would sometimes get stuck if released with 0 power.
 - FEATURE: Additional paddle options optimised for mobile player.

+## V1.2.0 - 02/12/22
+​- FIX: Fixed a rare out-of-bounds error that could occur during multiball.
+- FEATURE: Relaunching of the ball is now automatic.

 ## License